What Are Antioxidants?

 - Egg yolks

-Vitamin C is present in high concentrations in many fruits and vegetables as well as in:
+The antioxidant vitamin C is found in high levels in many fruits and vegetables as well as in:

 - Some cereals

-Vitamin E is particularly abundant in almonds.
-You can also find a lot of it in:
+The antioxidant vitamin E is plentiful in almonds.
+You can also find it in:

 - Various oils including corn, soybean, and safflower